RatMD/bloghub-plugin/DOCS.md

 ```

 ##### Argument: `authorFilter`
-The strict author slug or the desired URL parameter.
-The author slug is either the `author_slug`, when set on the respective backend user, or the `login` value (when `author_slug` is empty) unless it is disabled by the `[bloghubBase]` component as described above.
+The `authorFilter` argument specifies the strict author slug or the desired URL parameter.
+The
+author slug can either be the `author_slug` set on the respective backend user or the `login` value
+(if `author_slug` is empty).
+However, this behavior can be disabled by the `[bloghubBase]` component,
+as described previously.

-**Attention:** Due to security aspects, it is highly recommended setting an author_slug on each backend user / author, which differs from the login name.
-Otherwise attackers could use the login name in bruteforce / rainbow table attacks.
+**Note**: For security reasons, it is highly recommended to set a unique `author_slug` for each
+backend user/author that differs from the login name.
+Failing to do so could expose the login name
+to brute-force or rainbow table attacks.

 #### Page Variables
-This component adds the following page variables.
+This component adds the following page variable:

 ##### Variable: `author`
-This component injects the `author` page variable to the page object, which points to the BackendUser model.
-The **BlogHub** plugin extends the BackendUser model with a few additional dynamic properties, check below at "Extended User Model" for more details.
+The `author` page variable is injected into the page object and points to the BackendUser model.
+The
+**BlogHub** plugin extends the BackendUser model with several additional dynamic properties.
+For
+more details, see the "10.
+Extended User Model" section below.

-### [bloghubPostsByCommentCount]
+### 6.3. `[bloghubPostsByCommentCount]`
-This component uses RainLab's `[blogPosts]` component as base class, thus all options below, and does not extend the existing arguments as on the references class.
-It only removed the `sortOrder` option and injects the own sorting method.
-Check out RainLab's extension for more details about the single arguments.
+The `[bloghubPostsByCommentCount]` component is based on RainLab's `[blogPosts]` component.
+Unlike
+the referenced class, this component does not extend the existing arguments; instead, it removes the
+`sortOrder` option and implements its own sorting method.
+For detailed information about the
+available arguments, please refer to the RainLab extension documentation.

 #### Component Arguments
-This component does not provide any additional arguments, check out RainLab.Blog for more details about the existing arguments below.
+This component does not introduce any additional arguments.
+Below are the existing arguments
+inherited from the `[blogPosts]` component:

 ```ini
 [bloghubPostsByCommentCount]